lilmnm-kamikaze-/Cordova-Version-Control/README.md

 -   Only update android or ios build number if you wish (from an app review rejection)
 -   Can work on Cordova Plugin projects
 -   Replaces {{cdvverctrl}} with `version` in config.xml when the `-e` option is enabled.
 See [Extra option below](https://github.com/lilmnm-kamikaze-/Cordova-Version-Control#extra-option).
+-   Use a template to ready from and save in the base of the project directory to make the use of the `-e` option more automated.
 -   Has CLI

 ## Install